 Apr 9, 2020 - Economy & Business

-Another 6.6 million Americans filed for unemployment last week, a decline from the previous week's 6.9 million.
+Sentence from a nightmare: 6.6 million Americans filed for unemployment last week, a decline from the previous week's 6.9 million.